dmcginley/project2-chart-my-data/README.md

 ## Responsiveness

-I created the website using mobile first.
+I created the website using mobile-first.

 The chart is set to **responsive: true,** which is a Chartjs boolean, I came across this and other settings reading up on the Chartjs [documentation.](https://www.chartjs.org/docs/latest/configuration/responsive.html)